hazfacta/Analysing-Popularity-Trends-in-Steam-Games/README.md

 * Game length
 * Structured progression

-*In essense, larger + more polished games = more players/better reviews*
+*In essense, larger + more polished games = more players/better reviews/more achievements*

 **Sweet-spot**